Chart Color Schemes

 Alexandra Hills is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Alexandra Hills' dwelling structures, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 85.0% houses and 15.1% other dwellings.
-Home ownership in Alexandra Hills was at 29.1%, with mortgaged dwellings at 48.6% and rented ones at 22.2%.
-The median monthly mortgage repayment was $1,820, lower than Brisbane metro's $1,950 and the national average of $1,863.
+Alexandra Hills' dwelling structure, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other').
+Brisbane metro had 85.0% houses and 15.1% other dwellings.
+Home ownership in Alexandra Hills was 29.1%, with mortgaged dwellings at 48.6% and rented ones at 22.2%.
+The median monthly mortgage repayment was $1,820, lower than Brisbane metro's $1,950 but close to the national average of $1,863.
 Median weekly rent in Alexandra Hills was $400, higher than the national figure of $375 but below Brisbane metro's $405.

 Frequently Asked Questions - Housing